marshelino-maged/Google-Summer-of-Code-2025/README.md

   - Compared generated Dart bindings with the original Java APIs to understand differences and challenges in translation.

 - **Handling LLM Context Limitations**
-  - Since the generated bindings are very large and exceed the LLM (Gemini) context limit (~1M tokens), I designed a method to summarize them.
+  - Since the generated bindings are very large and will exceed the LLM (Gemini) context limit (~1M tokens), we designed a method to summarize them.
-  - Extracted only the **public API AST** using the Dart analyzer package, keeping the LLM input concise and relevant.
+  - Extracted only the **public API AST** using the Dart `analyzer` package, keeping the LLM input concise and relevant.

 - **Researching Best Practices**
   - Reviewed academic papers and resources on **prompting techniques**, **structured generation**, **code translation** and **error correction** to maximize LLM translation quality.